in Orlando, FL • 2026 Buying Guide

 Key considerations for buying a investment property in Orlando include: Calculate cap rate, cash-on-cash return, and cash flow; Factor in realistic vacancy rates (typically 5-8%); Budget for property management (10% of rent) even if self-managing.
 Also watch for red flags like Seller won't provide actual expense records and Deferred maintenance that will need immediate attention.

-Homes in Orlando currently spend an average of 62 days on market.
-This suggests a slower market where you have more time to negotiate.
+Homes in Orlando currently spend an average of 46 days on market.
+This is typical for a balanced market with reasonable time to make decisions.

 Investment property returns come from both cash flow and appreciation.
 In high-growth markets, prioritize appreciation; in stable markets, focus on cash flow.
 The best investments often offer both.